On the set of normalized dilatations of fully-punctured pseudo-Anosov maps: One boundary component case

 \section{One boundary component case}

-As pointed out at the start of \Cref{sec:doublehook}, we are unable to show that double hook circuits exist in the general case.
-What we are able to do, however, is when $T_f$ has only one boundary component, we can show that double hook circuits exist in certain cases, and in the complement of those cases, we can upgrade the argument of \Cref{prop:singlehookbound} using a variety of ideas.

-The description of what these cases are is quite complicated.
-We divide their descriptions and the corresponding arguments into four rough parts, contained in \Cref{subsec:manybranchcycle} to \Cref{subsec:oneboundarytoggle}.
-In \Cref{subsec:EIIRP}, we will put these arguments together, using a strategy of elimination, similar to that in \Cref{subsec:singlehookexist} but even more elaborate.
-For the reader's convenience, we have provided a flow chart in \Cref{fig:flowchart} as a summary of this strategy, intended to be consulted after a first reading of this section.
+The goal of this section is to prove \Cref{thm:intro16tet}.
+From \Cref{subsec:manybranchcycle} to \Cref{subsec:oneboundarytoggle}, we will devise an arsenal of propositions, each of which provides an adequate bound in a specific circumstance.
+With these in place, we will then run an elimination process in \Cref{subsec:EIIRP}, similar to that in \Cref{subsec:singlehookexist} (but even more elaborate), in order to obtain an overall improved bound (\Cref{thm:EIIRP}).
+For the reader's convenience, we have provided a flow chart in \Cref{fig:flowchart} summarizing the elimination process, intended to be consulted after a first reading of this section.
+Finally, one can deduce \Cref{thm:intro16tet} by substituting $\lambda^{-\chi} = 6.86$.

+Each proposition will incorporate the results of \Cref{sec:doublehook}.
+The recurring idea is that either one of the propositions in \Cref{subsec:doublehookobstruct} applies, or the combinatorics of the triangulation is locally constrained in specific ways.
+Together with the assumption that the mapping torus has only one boundary component, this will allow us to locate sources of improvement for the estimates in the proof of \Cref{prop:singlehookbound}.

-We briefly remark on the type of upgrades we will apply on \Cref{prop:singlehookbound}.
-We can summarize the argument of \Cref{prop:singlehookbound} by \Cref{tab:singlehookbound}.
+To be more specific about these improvements for estimates, let us summarize the argument of \Cref{prop:singlehookbound} by \Cref{tab:singlehookbound}.
 Here we think of each vertex of $-c$ as contributing a term in the sum on the right hand side of \Cref{eq:singlehook}, and we table up the quantity and contributions of each type of vertex.
 What we will do is, with certain knowledge of the stable branched surface, show that the contribution from certain vertices can be improved.
 When we do so, we will summarize the proof in tables like \Cref{tab:singlehookbound} but with more rows.

+We also outline the flavor of the propositions in each individual subsection: In \Cref{subsec:manybranchcycle}, \Cref{prop:manybranchcycle} will tackle the case with at least three branch cycles.
+This will allow us to reduce to the case of having one or two branch cycles.
+In \Cref{subsec:fewbranchcycle}, \Cref{prop:fewbranchcyclenotranslate} and \Cref{prop:fewbranchcyclefrc} will allow us to further reduce to cases with specific combinatorics at minimum weight sectors.
+The improvement for estimates in these propositions will come from the last vertex on each branch cycle visited by the hook circuit.

+In \Cref{subsec:oneboundaryfan}, the propositions will address various cases with the aforementioned combinatorial restriction and with a minimum weight fan sector.
+Similarly, in \Cref{subsec:oneboundarytoggle}, the propositions will address cases with a minimum weight toggle sector.
+The improvement for estimates here will come from pass-throughs of the hook circuit at certain vertices close to the minimum weight sector, which we can locate because of the very specific combinatorial hypotheses.

 For the rest of this section, we fix the following setting.
 Let $T_f$ be the mapping torus of a fully-punctured pseudo-Anosov map $f$, where $T_f$ has only one boundary component.
 Let $\Delta$ be the veering triangulation on $T_f$ that carries $\Lambda^s$, let $B$ be the stable branched surface of $\Delta$, and let $\Gamma$ be the dual graph of $\Delta$.
 Finally, let $S$ be a fiber surface.
 We use the notation as in \Cref{subsec:layeredvt}.